FredaXin/blog_posts/creating_functions_for_EDA.md

 data file.
 Reading the data dictionary is very illuminating during this step.
 Additionally, if you are planning to do some feature engineering, changing data types is required.
-The following two functions work hand in hand to transform categorical features into numerical (ordinal):
+The following two functions work hand in hand to transform categorical features into numerical (ordinal) features:

 The first function is to output a function, i.e. a transformer, that will transform each `str` in a list into a `int`, whereas the `int` is the index of